Google Ads · Demand capture

 • Offline conversion import from HubSpot / Salesforce

-• Bi-weekly 60-min strategy calls + Slack
+• Bi-weekly 30-min strategy call + async Slack

 • Monthly time-tracked invoice (capped)